MIT-LCP/mimic-website/content/tabledetail/icustayevents.md

 # Important considerations

 * `ICUSTAY_ID` is a *generated* identifier, that is it is *not* based off any raw data identifier.
 The hospital and ICU databases are not intrinsically linked, and so do not have any concept of an ICU encounter identifier.
+* The ICUSTAYEVENTS table is derived from the TRANSFERS table.
+Specifically, it groups the TRANSFERS table based on ICUSTAY\_ID, and excludes rows where no ICUSTAY\_ID is present.